 Will you be teaching SMARTS next year?
-Spend time with the SMARTS team explore the curriculum, dig into SMARTS strategies, learn with your peers, and develop a customized implementation plan for a new year.
-Our SMARTS Workshop will be held the weeks of 8/16 and 8/23 comprising 10 hours of hands-on training led by SMARTS staff.
-Join and learn with us live or watch the recording at a later date.
+Spend time with the SMARTS team to explore the curriculum, dig into SMARTS strategies, learn with your peers, and develop a customized implementation plan for a new year.
+Our SMARTS Workshop comprises 10 hours of hands-on training led by SMARTS staff.

 Michael Greschler, M.Ed., Director of SMARTS

 Michael Greschler, M.Ed. is the Director of the SMARTS program for ResearchILD.
 Over the past 7 years, he has worked to develop and grow the SMARTS program, collaborating with teachers and administrators in schools and leading a nationwide pilot of SMARTS Online in its first year.
 Since ResearchILD launched SMARTS in the fall of 2015, Michael has supported close to 2,000 SMARTS educators around the world, helping them to bring the power of executive function strategies into the classroom.
 In addition, Michael is on the conference committee for the Learning Differences Conference.
 As an educational specialist at the Institute for Learning and Development, Michael uses executive function strategy instruction to support teenagers and young adults.